rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 <!-- While I might still be misperceiving the magnitude of the expected affordances of gene-editing relative to the expected pitfalls (both indirect and direct), or vice versa, my sense is that people believe gene-editing is not risky enough to warrant a full-scale shut down of research on it, and conversely is also not potentially beneficial enough, given the expected risks, to warrant a massive (relative to the current rate of growth) influx of capital investment and research activity. -->

-I will come back to this point, but for now, I imagine that generating considerations and scenarios for what transformative effects gene-editing humans could have on humanity is still important; part of this might involve answering or attempting to answer the following questions on human gene-editing (these apply to both treatment and enhancement):

-- When will the first clinical trials involving human genome editing occur?
-- How successful will the first clinical trials involving human genome editing be?
-- When, if ever, will human gene-editing become widely available?
-- When, if ever, will human gene-editing become widely performed?
-- In what ways might gene-editing be regulated, if available and/or widely used?
-- What are the failure modes for human gene-editing, and how should their severity and likelihood be evaluated?

-There are many more questions I could ask here.
-I suspect one major factor affecting the outcomes of all these questions is people's attitudes towards human gene-editing.
-While it seems difficult to gauge how much sway the public, bioethicists, and genetics researchers have on how gene-editing is used, it is, at the end of it, human decision-making and the beliefs that guide those decisions that determine whether humans are gene-edited.
-The following questions

-- What influence does the [public, bioethicists, genetics researchers] have on gene-editing research and outcomes?
-- What are the public's misperceptions of gene-editing?
-- What biases are present in recording the public's attitudes towards gene-editing?[^opinions]
+Let's now examine the following:

-- _What do people currently think about human gene-editing?_
+- What do people currently think about human gene-editing?
-- _Why do people think what they think about human gene-editing?_
+- Why do people think what they think about human gene-editing?
-- _What will people think about human gene-editing?_
+- What will people think about human gene-editing?
-- _Why is what people think / will think about human gene-editing important to humanity's future?_
+- Why is what people think / will think about human gene-editing important to humanity's future?

-In my mind, the main objective in investigating and forecasting people's attitudes towards human gene-editing is an attempt to understand how humanity is currently reacting to the potential of altering humans using the transformative technology of gene-editing.
-Should contemporaneous gene-editing practices come to be performed on humans en-masse, it seems likely that much suffering could be averted in the

-many heritable diseases might be able to

- A characterization of this reaction could inform us on several major axes.

-what forms of gene-editing are eventually implemented

-practices come to pass, when these

 ### [Today and the Last 7 Years](#last-seven-years)